ChrstphrHll/npc_gen/students/Melcyn Taeral.md

   int: 13
   str: 14
   wis: 11
-track: Diplomacy
-trait: I often get lost in my own thoughts and contemplation, becoming oblivious to my surroundings.
-trait1: Devoted
-trait2: Lazy
 year: 4
+guild: Treskal
+partyID: 7
 ---
 # Melcyn Taeral
 ---
 ### Description
 - 4th year Firbolg Sorcerer in Treskal
-- wavy brunette hair that's braided with green ribbon (long), Pale Green eyes, and Pale Gray skin
+- wavy brunette hair that's braided with green ribbon (long), Gray eyes, and Pale Gray skin
 - Is Devoted and Lazy, and has Finesse as their ideal

 ### Organizations